-If there is a disagreement regarding the management of a patient between the consultant and the primary provider, the primary provider will advise the consultant as to the reason for the disagreement.
-If a consensus cannot be reached, a third opinion shall be obtained.
-This can either be from a YK based provider or from a provider from another facility.
-At any time the Clinical Director on call can also be notified.
+If there is a disagreement regarding the management of a patient and a consensus cannot be reached, a third opinion shall be obtained.
+This can either be from another YKHC provider or from a provider from another facility.
+At any time, the Clinical Director on call can also be notified to assist.

 This protocol is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.

-Approved by MSEC 11/8/17; updated 3/7/19.
+Approved by MSEC 8/3/21.

-If comments about this protocol, please contact
+Click here to see the supplemental resources for this guideline.
+If comments about this protocol, please contact Ellen\Hodges@ykhc.org.

-Ellen\Hodges@ykhc.org.